SaturnsGithubSaga/polyendtracker-midi-export/README.md

 > 🎹 **Context:** This is a specialized fork designed to run as a Docker Container with a Web Interface.
 It includes critical fixes for **Firmware 1.6+** headers and specific **"Orphan Note-Off"** crashes.

+> The original code was created by [DataGreed](https://github.com/DataGreed/polyendtracker-midi-export).

 ## 🤖 Disclaimer: AI-Assisted Development
 This project is a result of **"Vibecoding"**.
 * **The Code:** All patches, Docker configurations, and the web interface were written by **Google Gemini (Pro model)**.